plloyd11/craftand/src/content/careers/digital-ads-manager copy.md

 Craft & Commerce is dedicated to helping mission-driven marketers thrive in today’s complex, fast-evolving marketplace for attention.
 Our hands-on team of digital and paid media specialists delivers better, smarter marketing strategies that empower purposeful brands to amplify their storytelling and drive real-world results.
 We’re humbled that our clients have referred to us a “force multiplier” — not simply an agency resource, but a strategic thought partner and dot connector in navigating the modern media era.

-We’re looking for a Media Director with a passion for efficacy, creativity, and innovation; a performance-first DNA, yet an integrated paid media skillset; a mastery of modern media planning and measurement; vision for client success and the ability to communicate a crisp, compelling POV; and the desire to ply your best-in-class skills and experience for the benefit of our purpose-driven partners.
+We’re looking for a Media Director with a passion for efficacy, creativity, and innovation; a performance-first DNA, yet an integrated paid media skillset; a mastery of modern media planning and measurement; vision for client success and the ability to communicate a crisp, compelling POV; and the desire to ply your best-in-class skills and experience for the benefit of partners including purpose-driven companies, nonprofits, foundations, advocacy organizations, civic agencies, and cultural institutions.

-You’ll collaborate directly with C&C’s co-founder, and will steward a team of paid media managers in delivering outsize results for C&C clients.
+You’ll collaborate directly with C&C’s co-founder, and will build and steward an entrepreneurial team of paid media managers in deploying media budgets (at times modest, at times mighty) that deliver outsize value for C&C’s clients.

 ## Responsibilities: